Blogs

 Our experience as operators — and our first hand experience with visibility and control gaps around identity security — led us to create Oleria.
 Back when GenAI was really starting to ramp up, we recognized how rampant over-provisioning and outdated, underpowered identity security tools were making identity the biggest source of risk and breaches in the enterprise world.

-But the capabilities we built with Oleria’s Trustfusion Platform and Oleria Adaptive Security uniquely meet the moment we’re in now: Oleria is built to give CISOs and security teams the visibility and control they need to enable speed and agility, while protecting data security and data privacy.
+But the capabilities we built with Oleria’s Trustfusion Platform and Oleria Identity Security uniquely meet the moment we’re in now: Oleria is built to give CISOs and security teams the visibility and control they need to enable speed and agility, while protecting data security and data privacy.

 We’re providing a composite view of access permissions across all IAM and SaaS applications in one place — giving you visibility down to the level of the individual resource and fine-grained operation.
 We’re using that broad and deep visibility to automatically surface unused accounts, flag individual user accounts or permission groups with low levels of active use, and even identify accounts with unnecessary administrative or privileged permissions.